 During an interview, candidates should be prepared to share examples from their academic, internship and work experience.
 When providing examples and addressing behavioral interview questions, it is important to provide S.T.A.R. responses that are comprised of:

 - S—Situation: Describe the situation; provide the interviewer with context

 - T—Task: Help the interviewer understand the task at hand

 - A—Action(s): Describe the specific action(s) you took within the situation

 - R—Result(s): Share the outcome and the result(s) of your action(s)

 Whether the example and results are positive or not so positive, it is important to help the interviewer understand what you learned from each situation and how you would do things differently in the future.

-Mock Interviews are one of the many services we provide to current students and recent alumni (within two years of graduation) through Career Services.
-During a mock interview, you will have the opportunity to spend approximately 30-minutes answering 10 to 15 interview questions before spending another 30-mintues discussing your responses and ways in which you can strengthen your interviewing skills.
+Mock interviews are one of the many services we provide to current students and recent alumni (within two years of graduation) through Career Services.
+During a mock interview, you will have the opportunity to spend approximately 30 minutes answering 10 to 15 interview questions before spending another 30 minutes discussing your responses and ways in which you can strengthen your interviewing skills.
 If you are interested in signing up for a mock interview, please stop by the Student Resource Center or give us a call at 360-546-9155.